-How do you make vanilla chai donut holes w/ apple cider glaze? ( + tips)
+How to make vanilla chai donut holes w/ apple cider glaze ( + tips)

-Begin by preheating a deep-fat fryer or oil that is at last two-inches deep in a large, heavy-bottomed pan to 360 degrees.
+Begin by preheating a deep-fat fryer or oil that is at least two inches deep in a large, heavy-bottomed pan to 360 degrees.

 In a large bowl, whisk the flour, brown and white sugar, baking powder, cinnamon, ginger, cardamom, clove, nutmeg, and salt.
 Set aside.